anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Jeremiah 29.1, 4-7** continues the series on the prophets and in Jeremiah, and is a word of comfort and assurance for God's people in exile (out of sequence, presumably for thematic reasons).
-(Extending the reading by a few verses would provide additional comfort: see rule 5 at the top of the [lectionary](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary#p539a).)
+(Extending the reading by a few verses would provide additional comfort.)

 ## Sunday between 16 and 22 October (Proper 24)